Roger Sisson

-Roger Lee Sisson (June 24, 1926 - January 22, 1992) was an American early data processing pioneer.
-Sisson worked on Project Whirlwind while a graduate student at MIT, co-founded the first consulting firm devoted to electronic data processing, and published a number of the earliest books and periodicals on computers and data processing.
+Roger Lee Sisson (June 24, 1926 - January 22, 1992) was an American data processing pioneer.
+He worked on Project Whirlwind as a graduate student at the Massachusetts Institute of Technology (MIT), co-founded one of the first consulting firms devoted exclusively to electronic data processing, and wrote several of the earliest books and periodicals on computing and data-processing management.

+Education and Project Whirlwind

-Sisson earned his M.S. in electrical engineering from MIT in January 1950.
-He worked in Jay Forrester’s lab on Project Whirlwind.
-His thesis, written with Alfred Susskind, was on the digital to analog conversion for the cathode ray tube display.
+Sisson earned his Master of Science in electrical engineering from MIT in January 1950.
+While a graduate student he worked in Jay Forrester's laboratory on Project Whirlwind, one of the first real-time digital computers.
+His master's thesis, written with Alfred Susskind, addressed digital-to-analog conversion for the machine's cathode-ray tube display.

+Consulting and publishing

-Sisson, with Richard Canning, started one of the first consulting firms devoted exclusively to electronic data processing, Canning, Sisson, and Associates.
-Canning and Sisson also published one of the earliest computer periodicals, Data Processing Digest, starting in 1955.
-Sisson went on to write a number of noted books on the subject of EDP, including The Management of Data Processing, and A Manager’s Guide to Data Processing.
-He wrote an early and influential paper in the field of Operations Research, "Methods of Sequencing in Job Shops" in the journal Operations Research in 1959.
+With Richard Canning, Sisson founded Canning, Sisson and Associates, one of the first consulting firms devoted exclusively to electronic data processing.
+In 1955 Canning and Sisson also began publishing Data Processing Digest, one of the earliest periodicals covering the computing field.
+Sisson went on to write several books on the management of data processing, including The Management of Data Processing and A Manager's Guide to Data Processing.

+Operations research

+Sisson contributed to the field of operations research, where his 1959 survey "Methods of Sequencing in Job Shops" in the journal Operations Research was an early and frequently cited review of job-shop sequencing methods.

+Death

-Sisson died on January 22, 1992, in New York City, of sudden cardiac arrest, at the age of 65.
+Sisson died of sudden cardiac arrest in New York City on January 22, 1992, at the age of 65.